 Kale and seaweed may be the superfoods of the moment, but Brussels sprouts are a powerhouse you shouldn’t overlook.
-In fact, one serving of the vegetable provides you with a whopping 20 essential vitamins and minerals.
+In fact, one serving of the vegetable provides you with more than 20 essential vitamins and minerals.
 Intrigued?
 So are we.
-Which is why we’ve rounded up the top health benefits of Brussels sprouts (plus, we’re including one of our favorite recipes featuring the vegetable for good measure).
+So, we’ve rounded up the top health benefits of Brussels sprouts (plus, we’re including one of our favorite recipes featuring the vegetable for good measure).
 Scroll through and hop on the Brussels sprouts bandwagon.

-Consuming only 3/4 cup of Brussels sprouts provides you with your daily recommended amount of vitamin K. This vitamin helps prevent bone fractures and also keeps calcium in your bones.
+Consuming one cup of Brussels sprouts provides you with your daily recommended amount of vitamin K. This vitamin helps keep your bones strong and prevent bone fractures.

 This superfood contains copper, which is essential for the creation of both collagen and elastin.
 These proteins are critical in firming and smoothing your skin.
 Cook up the recipe below to get a gorgeous glow.

 Half Baked Harvest's delicious recipe pairs Brussels sprouts with balsamic chicken and goat cheese polenta and can be whipped up in 30 minutes flat.
 The veggie is served shredded and cooked alongside the chicken in a balsamic glaze; it's later topped with lemon juice and basil.
 Note: If you don't eat meat, simply double the Brussels sprouts and serve them as your main.